cnizzardini/cakephp-swagger-bake/README.md

 `Note: This is an beta stage plugin`

 A delightfully tasty tool for generating Swagger documentation with OpenApi 3.0.0 schema.
-This plugin automatically builds your Swagger UI (v3.25) with minimal configuration and effort.
+This plugin automatically builds your Swagger UI (v3.25) from your existing cake models and routes.
+A redoc option is also available.

 - Creates paths from your [RESTful](https://book.cakephp.org/4/en/development/rest.html) routes.
 - Creates schema from your Entities and Tables.
-- Provides additional functionality through Annotations.
+- Provides additional functionality through Annotations and Doc Blocks.

 ## Installation